jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Compactness.md

 Suppose $\mathcal{O}$ is an open cover of $A$.
 Then $\mathcal{O} \cup \{ X \setminus A \}$ is an open cover of $X$.
 It reduces to a finite subcover $\mathcal{O}'$.
 Since ${X \setminus A}$ has no intersection with $A$, we can remove it from $\mathcal{O}'$ to get a finite subcover of $\mathcal{O}$.
 That is $A$ is compact.

+---

-Our intuition suggests that compact sets should be compact.
+Our intuition suggests that compact sets should be closed.
 This is almost true — in all "reasonable" spaces it is literally true.

 ##### _proposition:_ compact subsets of Hausdorff spaces are closed